EI-CoreBioinformatics/mikado/docs/Usage/Serialise.rst

       -l [LOG], --log [LOG]
                             Optional log file.
 Default: stderr
       -lv {DEBUG,INFO,WARN,ERROR}, --log_level {DEBUG,INFO,WARN,ERROR}
                             Log level.
-Default: INFO
+Default: derived from the configuration; if absent, INFO
       db                    Optional output database.
 Default: derived from json_conf

 Technical details
 ~~~~~~~~~~~~~~~~~

-The schema of the database is quite simple, as it is composed only of 7 discrete tables in two groups.
+The schema of the database is quite simple, as it is composed only of 9 discrete tables in two groups.
 The first group, *chrom* and *junctions*, serialises the information pertaining to the reliable junctions - ie information which is not relative to the transcripts but rather to their genomic locations.
-The second group serialises the data regarding ORFs and BLAST files.
+The second group serialises the data regarding ORFs, BLAST files and external arbitrary data.
 The need of using a database is mainly driven by the latter, as querying a relational database is faster than retrieving the information from the XML files themselves at runtime.

 .. database figure generated with `SchemaCrawler <http://sualeh.github.io/SchemaCrawler/>`_, using the following command line:
     schemacrawler -c graph -url=jdbc:sqlite:sample_data/mikado.db -o docs/Usage/database_schema.png --outputformat=png -infolevel=maximum